 It’s a good thing to sit down and ponder some questions that come up to grab a person’s attention.
-Some questions may be silly, other serious, there’s room for both sides in life.
-Below are some questions I’ve asked myself with the conclusions I’ve arrived at.
-These questions I found on a website called www.iheartintelligence.com
+Some questions may be silly, and other serious, but there’s room for both sides in life.
+Below are some questions I’ve asked myself, and the conclusions I’ve arrived at.
+I found the questions on a website called www.iheartintelligence.com

 1) If I didn’t know how old I am, what would I guess my age to be?

 This depends on the moment I ask myself.
 Some days I feel like an old 58 year old.
 Especially after sending someone on their way that wanted to download their personal issues, dramas and other negative emotions on me.
 On the other hand after an in depth, intelligent discussion I feel a lot younger.

 2) At the end of my life, what would I have said more or done more?

 What I’ve been doing the last 8 years I would have started 30 to 35 years ago.
 Setting boundaries with the chronic complainers, being more selective with whom I associated with especially with girlfriends.
 Gone into the radio business a lot earlier.
 Gotten an education in a field of my choice not settle to being ‘happy’ in a dead job.
 Stating my honest opinion more often.
 Learning discernment and wisdom earlier.